 As shown in the tables presented in the sections above, it has been determined that with the proposed development and detention basin, the peak runoff rates for the study area are reduced from the pre-developed conditions at all points analyzed.
-Comprehensive Control requirements are also met at all points in the 10 and 100 year storm events.
-In the 2 year storm event, ARR are unable to be met at all points.
+Comprehensive Control requirements are also met at the outfall point in the 2, 10 and 100 year storm events.